 AR and VR make the online shopping experience more personal by letting customers “see” how products fit into their lives.
 AR and VR are used in mobile apps today to get people to:

 - Paint colours

 If your business is thinking about adding AR or VR to its business model, there are a few things you might want to think about before jumping on this trend.
 These new technologies are exciting and unique, so it makes sense to want to start using them as soon as possible.

 However, before investing resources into augmented and virtual reality, you should be sure your business can benefit from them.

 Businesses can benefit from both the cloud and big data.
 The first one has been called one of the best things about the Internet, but it’s getting old fast.
 The problem with the cloud is that it is very centralized, which makes latency a big deal for technologies that 5G promises.
 On the other hand, Edge computing is one of the best ways to keep these promises.

 Edge computing is how the cloud has changed over time.
 It will move the cloud closer to the user by processing some of your computing needs locally or on the “edge” of the cloud, which is the station closest to you.
 And what does the cloud become?
 It just goes into your device and doesn’t go anywhere.
 When many people use edge computing, your device becomes part of the cloud.
 This takes care of some latency problems.
 This means that edge-powered devices will be the model for 5G’s “brave new world” of wireless, self-driving cars, and the Internet of Things.

 Trends in B2B mobile apps also show that edge will become more critical in the future.
 In fact, by 2020, location-based services had grown to be the most popular type of mobile edge computing.
 This was because of the need to improve data transmission and use 5G technologies during the COVID-19 outbreak.

-Related Article: How to Outsource Mobile App Development in 2022 (Benefits + Cost)
+Related Article: How to Outsource Mobile App Development (Benefits + Cost)